 - Wacky Parent, Serious Child: A rare mixed-gender example in Ocarina of Time.
 Malon is the sensible one of the two, and their authority is somewhat reversed as a result; when you first wake Talon up and he realizes Malon sent you, he is terrified, lamenting that Malon is going to be so mad at him before racing off to meet her in Castle Town faster than Epona can run!

 The guardian spirit of the Kokiri tribe in Ocarina of Time, the Forest Haven in The Wind Waker, and Korok Forest in Breath of the Wild.
 He is cursed by Ganondorf at the beginning of Ocarina, and dies shortly after Link breaks the curse.
 A new Deku Tree grows in his place when Link is an adult, who tells Link that he is a Hylian and not a Kokiri.
 This is the Deku Tree that later features in The Wind Waker.
 A third Deku Tree serves as the guardian of Korok Forest in Breath of the Wild, though his connection to the other trees isn't directly mentioned.
+Although the Deku Tree does not appear in the Oracle games, these feature the otherwise very similar Maku Trees in largely the same role.

 - Genius Loci: He's a sapient individual, but also large enough, in Ocarina of Time, that your first dungeon is exploring his cavernous interior.
-The one from Breath of the Wild has a small inn and two shops inside his belly.
+The one from Breath of the Wild has a small inn and two shops inside his trunk.

 - Legacy Character: The "Wind Waker" Deku tree is a descendant of the original.